epam/edp-install/docs/operator-guide/jira-integration.md

 # Adjust Jira Integration

-This documentation guide provides step-by-step instructions for enabling the Jira integration option in the Headlamp UI for EPAM Delivery Platform.
+This documentation guide provides step-by-step instructions for enabling the Jira integration option in the EDP Portal UI for EPAM Delivery Platform.
 Jira integration allows including useful metadata in Jira tickets.

 ## Overview